The Sekhmet Hypothesis: Origins of the hypothesis

 A diversified and holistic guide to the four life scripts was first introduced by Dr. Leary and three of his colleagues in 1951.

 Leary suggested there were balanced, healthy forms of behaviour in relation to each of the life scripts and extreme, unhealthy forms of behaviour in relation to each of the scripts.
 By the late 1960s psychologists such as Eric Berne, Thomas Harris and Claude Steiner had changed Leary's holistic guide to one which favoured the life position of 'I'm okay, you're okay' over all the other scripts.

 Influence on comic book mythology

 The author Grant Morrison later incorporated the idea into their Invisibles comic book series (1994–2000) and their New X-Men comic book series (2001–2004).
-Morrison has discussed their own views on the hypothesis in their book Supergods (2011) citing the topic as an influence on their X-Men graphic novel, Riot at Xavier's.
+Morrison has discussed their own views on the hypothesis in their book Supergods (2011) citing the topic as an influence on their New X-Men story arc 'Riot at Xavier's'.
 The story's lead character, Kid Omega, develops hostile strength tendencies which run out of control with dire consequences for his school.

 Robert Salkowitz discusses the Sekhmet hypothesis in Comic-Con and the Business of Pop Culture, in which he questions Morrison's take on the hypothesis suggesting instead that the Strauss-Howe generational theory may explain deeper moods within pop culture.